blischalk/clojure_notes/ClojureNotes.md

 - **map** - `([f coll] [f c1 c2] [f c1 c2 c3] [f c1 c2 c3 & colls])`:
   It is worth noting that when a single collection is given, map iterates over it while when multiple collections are given, it iterates over each collection executing on the first element of each collection, then the second argument of each collection, etc.

   		Ex: (map list [1 2 3] [4 5 6]) ((1 4) (2 5) (3 6))
 - **mapcat**
+- **mapv** - Just like map only it returns a vector instead of a lazy sequence.
 - **merge** - Combines maps.
 If multiple maps contain a key.
 Rightmost wins.
 - **merge-with** - merges two maps.
 Uses a function to specify merge rule.
 - **next**